David Braun (American football): Northwestern

-Braun was hired by head coach Pat Fitzgerald as defensive coordinator at Northwestern in January 2023.
+Braun was hired by head coach Pat Fitzgerald as defensive coordinator at Northwestern University in January 2023.
 After Fitzgerald was fired amid allegations of widespread hazing within the football program, Braun was named Northwestern's interim head coach.
 The week after Northwestern broke its 14-game road losing streak by defeating Wisconsin, Braun was made Northwestern's permanent head coach.
 Northwestern finished the regular season with a 7–5 record—the most wins for any first-year Northwestern football coach since 1903—and qualified for a Bowl game for the first time since 2020.
 Braun was named the 2023 Big Ten Coach of the Year for his turnaround of the program.
 He led his team to a victory with the Wildcats at the Las Vegas Bowl—against the Utah Utes—on December 23, 2023.
 Braun is the first Northwestern head coach to lead a team to a bowl in his opening season.

-2024 Season

-Braun and the Wildcats struggled in his first full season as Head Coach, finishing 4-8.

-2025 Season

-After dropping the season opener at Tulane, Braun’s Wildcats won 5 of their following 6 contests.

-On Sept.
-27th, Northwestern beat UCLA for its first conference win of the season.

-Braun’s Wildcats upset preseason Big Ten favorite Penn State 22-21 on Oct.
-21st, marking the final game of James Franklin’s tenure at PSU.